Bridges of Central Park

 Hiding the bridges was, in part, a breakaway from the picturesque tradition.
 In the great English private estates of the 18th century bridges were, along with temples, a conspicuous ornament.
 Palladio’s design for the Rialto Bridge in Venice, never built, was familiar to the landowners as it is found in the Italian architect’s Four Books of Architecture, and a number of versions of it can be seen in England.
 In a sense, Olmsted and Vaux had gone a step beyond their predecessors in their vision of a structureless park, actually achieved by Jens Jensen in the Forest Preserve of Cook County, Illinois, in the 1920’s.

-The designing of the bridges fell to Vaux, and it is testimony to his skill that no two of them are alike.
+Design of the bridges fell to Vaux, and it is testimony to his skill that no two of them are alike.
 This, too, is part of the picturesque tradition with its accent on constant variety.
 The materials adopted were familiar to New Yorkers of the time: Philadelphia pressed brick (instead of Husdon River brick); browstone from the Connecticut Valley; sandstone from New Brunswick;* and schist from the park itself.
 In order to convey a pronounced rustic note he even used several large uncut blocks of schist from the park.
 The most spectacular example is the Huddlestone Arch, in the park’s north end.

 At the other end of the design spectrum are the bridges that are made of cast iron, a favorite of the era, where the architect Jacob Wrey Mould shares honors with Vaux.
 The parts to be cast would be drawn in exact detail and then sent to the foundry.
 Large sections, even half an archway, were cast.
 Cast and wrought iron were innovative.
 Phosphorous in the iron alloy made fine detail possible in casting.
 The five remaining bridges in Central Park are outstanding as ornamental iron works in public use.
 They are also, with the exception of an iron bridge over Dunlap’s Creek in Brownsville, Pennsylvania, the oldest cast iron bridges in America.